kiat/tx-soil-moisture/Model_Comparison_and_Feature_Importance/README.md

-model_results.csv: Contains the performance metrics (MAE, MSE, MAPE) for each model and configuration. feature_importance_results.csv: Logs the change in MAE when specific features are dropped from the model.
+model_results.csv: Contains the performance metrics (MAE, MSE, MAPE) for each model and configuration. feature_importance_results.csv: Logs the change in MAE when specific features are dropped from the model. evaluation_results.csv: has all of the data from the evaluations, specifically the single evaluation and incremental evaluation results.